Small Ruminant Fodder Production Systems

 Feeding Small Ruminants Year-Round

 The primary objective of this assignment was to provide the F3P supported farmers with knowledge, skills and tools to practically implement better strategies for feeding animals on a year-round basis to provide better marketable products (e.g., meat, milk, breed).
 Although sheep and goats will survive periods of drought through scavenging, their production and life span suffers.
 Farmers are not always aware of the cost of this lost opportunity.
-Lack of feed during the dry season is an ongoing challenge for producers.
+Lack of feed during the dry season is an ongoing challenge for producers, but can be helped with fodder trees.

 Previous years’ legume fodder tree plantings were evaluated and issues noted.
 Over 3,000 seedlings of Leucaena leucocephala, Gliricidia, sepium, and Moringa oliefera, were transplanted into common lands associated with the cooperatives during 2016.
 In the Koulikoro and Bougouni areas, farmers have been producing their new saplings from seeds and cuttings for planting during July and August 2017, matching the rainy season.
 The farmers are planting more trees with seeds and cuttings from the previous year’s planting in fodder banks and facilitating seed exchange between cooperatives.
 BGGC provided an approximate 25% match with legume saplings, mostly Glyricidia, as these trees grow significantly slower and require three to four years to produce seeds.
 Glyricidia, in our experience, does appear to survive tough conditions better.